 Understanding yourself takes time, so it’s normal to have times where you feel unsure about your sexuality.
 But keep in mind:

-- Having a crush, sexual thoughts, or experimenting with someone who is a different sex to people you’re usually attracted to - doesn’t automatically mean you’re gay, lesbian, bisexual, queer or even straight.
+- Having a crush, sexual thoughts, or experimenting with someone who is a different sex or gender to people you’re usually attracted to - doesn’t automatically mean you’re gay, lesbian, bisexual, or queer.

-- You don’t have to be dating or sexually involved with someone to know that you are straight, gay, lesbian, bisexual or queer.
-You might be dating or sexually involved with someone and still not feel sure about your sexual identity.
+- You don’t have to be dating or have a sexual experience with someone to know you’re straight, gay, lesbian, bisexual or queer.
+You might be doing these things and still not feel sure about your sexuality.

-- You may not have any sexual attraction or sexual interest in anyone.
+- You may not have any sexual interest in anyone.
 This is normal too.

 What can I DO to help me make sense of my sexual identity?